catamphetamine/webpack-isomorphic-tools/README.md

 import picture from './cat.jpg'
 ```

+That would surely work.
 Much simpler and more modern.
 But, the disadvantage of the new ES6 module `import`ing is that by design it's static as opposed to dynamic nature of `require()`.
-Such a design decision was done on purpose and I think it's the right one:
+Such a design decision was done on purpose and it's surely the right one:

-* it's static so it can be optimized by the compiler and you dont't need to know which module depends on which and manually reorder them in the right order because the compiler does it for you
+* it's static so it can be optimized by the compiler and you don't need to know which module depends on which and manually reorder them in the right order because the compiler does it for you
-* it resolves cyclic dependencies automagically
+* it's smart enough to resolve cyclic dependencies
 * it can load modules both synchronously and asynchronously if it wants to and you'll never know because it can do it all by itself behind the scenes without your supervision
-* the `export`s are static which means that your IDE can get know exactly what each module is gonna export without compiling the code (and therefore it can autocomplete names, detect syntax errors, check types, etc); the compiler too has some benefits such as improved lookup speed and syntax and type checking
+* the `export`s are static which means that your IDE can know exactly what each module is gonna export without compiling the code (and therefore it can autocomplete names, detect syntax errors, check types, etc); the compiler too has some benefits such as improved lookup speed and syntax and type checking
 * it's simple, it's transparent, it's sane

 If you wrote your code with just `import`s it would work fine.
-But imagine you're developing your website, so you're changing files constantly, and you would like it all refresh automagically when you reload your webpage (in development mode).

-`webpack-isomorphic-tools` gives you that.
+But imagine you're developing your website, so you're changing files constantly, and you would like it all refresh automagically when you reload your webpage (in development mode). `webpack-isomorphic-tools` gives you that.
 Remember this code in the express middleware example above?

 ```javascript
 if (_development_)